-Council's Vector control officers also undertake door knocks within the region to ensure that members of the public are not unknowingly providing additionally breeding sites.
+Door knocks can also be undertaken within the region to ensure that members of the public are not unknowingly providing additionally breeding sites.

 Dealing with the media

 The local media regularly include mosquito stories during the summer months, often instigated by action groups within the community lobbying for greater levels of mosquito control or in response to health warnings by local authorities (or sometimes just because it is that time of the year).
 Dealing with the media is an important component of community education because it provides an opportunity for the dissemination of accurate information on mosquitoes and personal protection strategies, as well as opportunities to publicise the local mosquito management program.